Keto-Friendly Cool Whip: Top 14 Brands That Won’t Kick You Out of Ketosis (Ranked)

 Almost all of the calories in this dish come from the fat of the heavy cream.
 There should only be about 18 carbs in the entire batch, and 1.5 carbs per serving.

 Standard Cool Whip is mostly carbs, but that doesn’t mean you have to swear off whipped cream.
-When the question “Is Cool Whip keto?” comes up, the answer is to buy a keto-approved brand or choose homemade
+When asked whether Cool Whip is keto-friendly, the best approach is to buy a keto-approved brand or make your own at home.

 References